IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 or writing the file, with bit 0 being the most-significant bit of the field and bit 31 being the least-significant bit of the field.

-Link-layer type (16 bits):
+LinkType (16 bits):
-: an unsigned integer indicating link-layer type for packets in the file;
+: an unsigned integer indicating the link layer type for packets in the file;
-it is a value as defined in the PCAP LinkType list registry, as defined in {{I-D.ietf-opsawg-pcaplinktype}}.
+it is a value as defined in the PCAP-related LinkType List registry, as defined in {{I-D.ietf-opsawg-pcaplinktype}}.

 Reserved3 (10 bits):
 : not used - MUST be set to zero by pcap writers, and MUST NOT be